 T. Chris Riley-Tillman received his Ph.D. in School Psychology from Syracuse University.
-He is currently an Associate Professor at the University of Missouri.
+He is currently a Full Professor at the University of Missouri.
 In his current position, he provides training in assessment, intervention and consultation.
 He brings qualifications in the areas of applied behavior analysis, single case design, and the development and validation of assessment and intervention methodologies, which are both empirically supported and feasible.
 His research interests involve social behavioral assessment, academic assessment/intervention, single case design and consultation.
 He has authored over 75 articles, book chapters and books.
 Dr. Riley-Tillman serves as Co-Principal Investigator on Project VIABLE II, an IES-funded grant with goals to develop and evaluate procedures for direct behavior rating scales to effectively and efficiently measure student behavior.

 Rebecca S. Martinez, Ph.D., is an associate professor in the School Psychology Program at Indiana University in Bloomington, Indiana.
 A native Spanish speaker, she was raised in Mexico City, Mexico, where she attended elementary school through the third grade.
 She has taught bilingual fourth grade, third grade, first grade and prekindergarten in the US and has lifetime Texas teaching licenses in bilingual education and early childhood education.
 Rebecca joined the School Psychology faculty at Indiana University in 2003 and earned tenure in 2009.
 In 2004, she created the Academic Well-Check Program (AWCP), which is a collaborative partnership with a local school district (RBBCSC) that allows her to conduct empirical research in the public schools and has afforded her graduate students the opportunity to gain applied experiences that bridge the research-to practice-gap in education and school psychology.